 Bus Routes: 73,74,62, 372

 This 87-acre park in Ballard is situated on Puget Sound, overlooking the Olympic mountains.
 It features two wetlands, a short loop trail, and a restored northern beach.
 Golden Gardens offers strolls along a rugged coastline, hikes through forest trails, sunbathing on sandy beaches, fishing from a pier and a boat launch consisting of 300' of shoreline at south end of park.
-Raptors, songbirds and waterfowl are all present here.
-Bus Routes: 45
+Raptors, songbirds, marine birds and fresh water fowl are all present here.

 This 110-acre urban wildlife habitat which surrounds Lake Washington is home to songbirds, waterfowl & beavers as well as native foliage.
 Portions of the park trails are paved and accessible ( accommodates wheelchairs and assistive walking devices) This is a popular spot with birders on the eastside of the Seattle area.
 Free walks are led by The Eastside Audubon Society.